supershadoe/obj_detection/README.md

 Labels for the dataset were taken from [here](https://github.com/amikelive/coco-labels)

-For YOLOv8, post-processing is done entirely using dart and doesn't use any external dependencies.
+For YOLOv8, post-processing was attempted to be done entirely using dart without any external dependencies. (**Did not really accomplish that, it's still a WIP**)

 ## How to run
 1. Install Flutter by following the [docs](https://docs.flutter.dev/get-started/install)